alex-damjanovic/starknet_model/README.md

 # Starknet Vesting Simulator

-For testing various vesting schemas and inflation parameters.
+Customizable dashboard for testing various vesting schemas for Starknet.
+Work in progress.